Frostplexx/H.A.N.S./README.md

 # H.A.N.S.

-A bot that does... stuff.
+A bot that does... stuff, written in python because fuck everything else.
-Not yet finished
+Not yet finished.

 TODO: